JanosevicRa177/JSD-Tim-2/README.md

 Ana Vulin E2 62/2023

 ## Project theme
   Project will implement DSL from domain of games, specifically dance dance revolution, music game in which user needs to input commands left, down, right and up at the time they are shown at the screen.
+Additionally, the DSL will support the possibility for a pause command to appear during gameplay.
   Code will be in programming language python using meta-language textX.

   Game will firstly load files that contains DSL code and check if they are correctly written, then when user chooses the level, that is DSL written file, execution begins, which reads lines of DSL code and executes them.